Drug information

 What side effects might panobinostat cause?

-One goal of HIV research is to identify new drugs that have fewer side effects.
-In the CLEAR study (NCT01680094) discussed under the previous section, all panobinostat-related side effects were mild in severity.
+In this trial, all panobinostat-related side effects were mild in severity.
 The most common side effect related to panobinostat was fatigue.
-Some minor changes in white blood cell counts and platelet counts were seen, but these changes were temporary.11
+Some minor changes in white blood cell counts and platelet counts were seen, but these changes were temporary.10

 Because panobinostat is still being studied, information on possible side effects of the drug is not complete.
 As testing of panobinostat continues, additional information on possible side effects will be gathered.